siberoloji/siberoloji.github.io/content/blog/2024-07-16-logical-and-and-or-operators-in-c.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->
 <p>Lastly, the code touches upon the precedence of logical operators, stating that AND (<code>&amp;&amp;</code>) has a higher precedence than OR (<code>||</code>).
 This is crucial in understanding how complex logical expressions are evaluated.
-The provided examples show that even if OR appears first in an expression, the AND part is evaluated first due to its higher precedence:</p>
+The provided examples show that even if OR appears first in an expression, the AND part is evaluated first due to its higher precedence:

 <!-- wp:code -->